morshedalam/rename/README.md

 # Rename

-This plugin allows you to rename your Rails3 application by using a single command.
+This Gem allows you to rename a Rails3 application by using a single command.

 ## Installation